 The Angel’s Depot strategy to solve senior hunger included development of the Senior Emergency Meal Boxes, Senior Advocacy and Community Education and Outreach.
-The implementation of this program included recruiting a corps of over 2,800 volunteers and providing volunteer jobs for them, growing a group of funders to over 500, initiating numerous fundraising events each year and starting an S.O.S.
-Campaign that empowers the community to sponsor a Senior Emergency Meal Box for the hard cost of $25.
+The implementation of this program included recruiting a corps of over 3,300 volunteers and creating volunteer jobs as volunteers are available to help.
+The Angel’s Depot is proud to count over 5,000 local supporters, including donors, food drive angels and volunteers!
+The Depotinitiates numerous fundraising events each year and in 2009, started an S.O.S.
+Campaign (Saving Our Seniors) that enables the community to sponsor Senior Emergency Meal Boxes for needy seniors for $25 each, the hard cost of the food and cardboard box.

 Start-up funding came from the County of San Diego, Caesar’s Foundation, Rincon Band of Luiseño Indians, Lusardi Foundation, Young Cadillac and concerned citizens.
 Hall donated her salary for the first five years, taking only a $10,000 stipend.
 The Depot’s doors opened on May 31, 2006 with a grand event, over 300 guests, Marine Corps Band, notable guest speakers and a packing of the first 341 meal boxes.

-Now, celebrating 82 months of operation, the Depot’s six staff members and over 3,300 volunteers are proud to have provided 46,306 senior emergency meal boxes containing 972,426 senior meals, using 1,018,732 pounds of food, to seniors living in poverty in San Diego County.
+Now, celebrating 88 months of operation, the Depot’s five staff members and over 3,300 volunteers are proud to have provided 52,408 Senior Emergency Meal Boxes containing1,100,568 senior meals, using 1,158,065 pounds of food, to seniors living in poverty in San Diego County.
 We celebrated distributing our ONE MILLIONTH POUND OF FOOD in December 2012!